teachmyselftocode/Bike-Shop-Web-Project/README.md

-# GE-Web-Development-Course
+# Bike Shop Website

-Elective Course in THEi
-This is a small html project that I have created in a course in my college.
+This is a small html/css/javascript project that I have created in college.
 It is a 2nd hand online bike store that enables users to post the product they want to sell.